ConorFernandez/activid-new/README.md

 ### Clock.rb

-This project uses a [clock process](https://devcenter.heroku.com/articles/scheduled-jobs-custom-clock-processes) for scheduling background job.
+This project uses a [clock process](https://devcenter.heroku.com/articles/scheduled-jobs-custom-clock-processes) for scheduling background jobs.
 This allows more control than Heroku's built-in scheduler.
 The jobs and their schedules are defined in `lib/clock.rb`.

 ### Config and Deployment

 Activid is hosted on Heroku, so deployments are just a matter of pushing to the Heroku branch and and running any necessary migrations.

-If you run the app with foreman (`foreman start` or `foreman run rails c`), it will load the environment variables defined in `.env` (API keys, S3 bucket, etc).
+If you run the app locally with foreman (eg: `foreman start` or `foreman run rails c`), it will load the environment variables defined in `.env` (API keys, S3 bucket name, etc).
 If you need a list of these config keys and some sample values, check the staging app (`heroku config -a activid-stagingg`)